ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/send-transaction.md

-# How to Send Your First Transaction using the ARK SDK
+# How to Send Your First Transaction Using the ARK SDK

 We will use the client and crypto libraries to send an ARK transaction programmatically.
 You will see how the client and crypto libraries work together to provide a comprehensive base for any ARK project and learn how to configure the SDKs to work alongside your testnet.